misskniss/language-research/mhandysi/README.md

 # x is only visible inside this function
 ```

-> If a variable is assigned in an enclosing 'def,' it is nonlocal to nested
+> If a variable is assigned in an enclosing 'def,' it is non-local to nested
 > functions.

 ```python